huggingface/peft/docs/source/developer_guides/lora.md

 model.unmerge_adapter()
 ```

-The [`~LoraModel.add_weighted_adapter`] function is useful for merging multiple LoRAs into a new adapter based on a user provided weighting scheme.
+The [`~LoraModel.add_weighted_adapter`] function is useful for merging multiple LoRAs into a new adapter based on a user provided weighting scheme in the `weights` parameter.

 ```py
 model.add_weighted_adapter(